Queensland tourism markets

 The biggest source market for Queensland tourism is the domestic market.

-China is now Queensland's largest international source market, followed by New Zealand, Japan, the United Kingdom, Europe, and the United States.
+Prior to the COVID-19 pandemic, China was Queensland's largest international source market, followed by New Zealand, Japan, the United Kingdom, Europe, and the United States.
 Emerging international markets include Taiwan, Korea, Hong Kong and India.

 Special interest or niche tourism markets

-Queensland's markets can also be categorised by special interest or niche, which describes visitors by their demographic make-up and the type of experience or product they are seeking.
-For example, some of Queensland's special interest markets are:
+Queensland's markets can also be broken down to special interest or niche markets, which describe visitors by their demographic make-up, and/or the type of experience or product they are seeking.
+For example:

 - Indigenous tourism

-The increasing use of the internet and mobile devices for researching and buying tourism products means that building an online presence - through social media channels and other online tools (particularly for bookings) - has become important for tourism businesses.
+The use of the internet and mobile devices by tourists for researching and buying tourism products means that increasing your digital capabilities and building an online presence through social media channels and other online tools (particularly for bookings) has become critical for tourism businesses.